 - ZQuiet Works: With its “Living Hinge” technology, this is a uniquely comfortable mouthpiece that has been ordered by well over 500,000 customers in the United States alone.
 There are few mouth guards with that kind of order flow, and it isn’t just because this company does tend to do a good degree of marketing.
 It’s also because it works.
 It’s cheaper than most jaw advancing mouthpieces, is very comfortable, and, I’ll say it again, it works.

 Probably about the only downside with ZQuiet for most people is that you have to order it directly.
-You simply cannot buy ZQuiet at Amazon.
+You simply cannot buy ZQuiet at Amazon, and get warranty and the kind of customer service you’re looking for.
 And while that may change in the future, the likelihood is very low.

 Interesting ZQuiet Advocates